hydephp/develop/getting-started.md

 ### Hyde Pages using Blade

-If you want full control over a static page you can create blade views in the pages directory `resources\views\pages`, and they will be compiled into static HTML.
+If you want full control over a static page you can create blade views in the pages directory `_pages`, and they will be compiled into static HTML.

 Currently, only top-level pages are supported.
 The filename of the generated file is based on the view filename.
-For example, `resources\views\pages\custom-page.blade.php` gets saved as `_site\custom-page.html`.
+For example, `_pages\custom-page.blade.php` gets saved as `_site\custom-page.html`.

 You can scaffold Blade pages using the make:page command to automatically create the file based on the default layout.
 ```bash